SciKit-Surgery/PythonTemplate/README.rst

    :alt: GitHub Actions CI statuss

 Python Template is a Cookiecutter template for creating a python project.
 When used with `Cookiecutter`_.
-Python Template will create a fully working python "Hello world" project with unit tests, Python 2 and 3 compatibility, GitLab CI, lint and sphinx documentation.
+Python Template will create a fully working python "Hello world" project with unit tests, GitHub Actions/GitLab CI, linting, PyPi distribution and sphinx documentation.

-Python template can be used to create projects for CmicLab, WEISSLab, GitHub

 Purpose
 ~~~~~~~
-Python Template is part of `scikit-surgery`_, a collection of software
-developed by the  `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_.
+Python Template was developed by the  `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_,
-`scikit-surgery`_ aims to support faster translation of advanced surgical
-research from the bench to the bed side. `scikit-surgery`_ does this by supporting and
-encouraging the development of small but well engineered software components that
+ to assist researchers in the development of small but well engineered stofware components.
+It has been
-can;

-- be used for rapid prototyping during early stage research,
-- be built into high quality clinical applications that can be production ready in less than 2 years,
-- be widely disseminated to support researchers beyond WEISS.

-See `The WEISS Software Manifesto`_ and the `scikit-surgery`_ wiki or further information.
+ widely used in the development of `scikit-surgery`_, but can be used as a starting point for any
+ Python project.

-SNAPPY supports and encourages well engineered software by helping researchers with
+The template supports and encourages well engineered software by helping researchers with
 standard software development tasks (`Software Process`_).
 The table below
 lists standard development tasks and how the Python Template helps to deliver them.
 Paying heed to the following tasks at the earliest stage of development should support the